romanpierson/vertx-web-accesslog/README.md

 ### Empty behaviour

-The default way for elements where no actual value can be evaluated is to return a `NULL` value and the appender is translating this into an empty string.
+The default way for elements where no actual value can be evaluated is to return a `NULL` value.
+This way the appender is able to translate this into an empty string or eg skip the value if we index towards a solution like ElasticSearch.

 ## Changelog